ISSQ1/podcast-analytics-task/README.md

-# 🎧 Podcast Listening Analysis – Thamanyah Internship Task
+# 🎧 Podcast Listening Analysis – Thmanyah Internship Task

-This project was submitted as part of the technical assignment for a data internship with **Thamanyah**.
+This project was submitted as part of the technical assignment for a data internship with **Thmanyah**.
 The goal of this project is to analyze podcast listening behavior, generate insights, and implement a simple recommendation system.

 ---